Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 China is home to so many dialects of Chinese and languages that even a book series cannot cover every aspect.

-Other significant languages include Bai Chinese, dozens of varieties of Tibeto-Burman, and the Danzhou dialect.
+Other significant languages include Bai Chinese, dozens of Tibeto-Burman varieties, and the Danzhou dialect.
 And the list is never-ending.

 Many language families are prominent in China, including Kra-Dai, Hmong-Mien, Turkic, Mongolic, Austroasiatic, Austronesian, Yeniseian, Tungusic, and some unclassified and mixed ones.